GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowPlan.md

         .ThinDotOutline { stroke-dasharray:0.1, 2.5;  stroke-linecap:round;
     }]]></style>

 A python script will load the CSS file given as parameter, add the CDATA header and footer, inject it on the XML tree of all SVG files in a given directory.
+This can happen in the master files or utput files.

 Changing theme should happen with a single command:

     python3 cssInjector.py dark.css

+### Building action files
+The inkscape CLI does not support pages yet, so it will be necessary to add geometry for placeholders.
+Since the files are on XML format, it should be possible to implement a python script that will modify the master svg file:

+- scans the XML tree and fetches the label and coordinates from all the inkscape:page nodes
+- creates a series of rectangles with matching IDs, size and placement.
+Those rectangles will all belong to a specific class that makes them invisible.
+If manual adjustment is necessary, altering the fill-opacity attribute in that class makes them visible all together.
+- all the references will be on a specific, hidden and locked layer to they won't mess the design process.

+While it's looping through the pages, it will create the action file as well.

+It is possible to manually fine tune the action files if necessary, for example exporting the sameicon with different names or even different file formats.

-### Automated export
+### Batch export

-This can be pure bash, with a series of entries like this, one for each master file:

-    inkscape --without-gui --actions-file=DynamicData.iact DynamicData.svg

-The Inkscape action file will contain entries for each page:

-    "export-id:page01; export-id-only; export-filename:DynamidDataLogo.svg; export-do;"
-    "export-id:page02; export-id-only; export-filename:DynamidCreateObject.svg; export-do;"

-Building the actual package should happen calling a single command:

-    ./build.sh
+After applying the desired CSS theme to the master files, having all the action files created, an iteration of

+    inkscape --actions-file=setName.iact setName.svg

+for all the master files will produce all the single icons.